ibexa/documentation-developer/docs/cookbook/creating_custom_rest_api_response.md

 }
 ```

 The response needs to have a proper type.
-The way to assure it, is to override the format generator (e.g. xml/json).
+The way to assure it is to override the format generator (e.g. xml/json).

 ```php
 <?php